sovware/directorist/readme.txt

 The possibilities of a directory site are endless.
 You can use it as an income stream, a community service, a platform for others to keep their businesses running, to elevate existing business, and whatnot.
 Thousands have already started their journey, what’s stopping you?
 Try it, you will love it.

-🎉 Use [OneListing](https://directorist.com/product/onelisting/) FREE multi-purpose directory theme for a quick start.
+🎉 Use [Best Listing](https://wordpress.org/themes/best-listing/) FREE multi-purpose directory theme for a quick start.

 == THE ONLY WORDPRESS BUSINESS DIRECTORY PLUGIN YOU NEED ==